Srophos/face_censoring_AI_app/README.md

 Select an image from your gallery or take a new photo.

 The app will automatically detect faces and display the range of their age.
+In case of children from the age of 1-13 years it will automatically prompt the user if they want to censor their faces and show the preview.